top of page

 “When I See Me”

-“When I See Me” is a two-part workshop series that explores the portrayal of African-American men and boys in the media.
+“When I See Me” is a workshop series that explores the portrayal of African-American men and boys in the media.
 This workshop aims to engage participants in a thought-provoking dialogue on self-concept and racial identity.
 The maximum capacity is 15-20 participants.

 11164052_10206743294403731_7346486473597